Last Updated on: 14th September 2023, 05:19 pm

-Salt Lake City Neighborhoods
+Best Neighborhoods in Salt Lake City

 - Population: 15,864

-- Median Home Price: $630,000
+- Median Home Price: $777,000

-- Great for: Professionals
+- Great for: Professionals and families

 - Population: 4,142

-- Median Home Price: $800,000
+- Median Home Price: $1.07 million

-- Great for: Families
+- Great for: Families and students

 Yalecrest, a safe, affluent SLC neighborhood just southeast of The Avenues, is possibly the most sought-after area in Salt Lake City.
-This is one of the best communities in SLC for families.
+This is one of the best neighborhoods in Salt Lake City for families.
 Also known as the “Harvard-Yale area,” this neighborhood is known for its tree-lined streets and beautiful architecture.
 House hunters can expect to find beautiful homes in the English Tudor and Cottage styles.
 The area was placed on the National Register of Historic Places in 2007, and the care that is put into the area is palpable.
 Aesthetics aren’t the only draw though.
 The highly rated Uintah School at Yalecrest’s southern border is ranked among the top 20 elementary schools in Utah.
 Families with children will love the playgrounds and fields at Laird Park.
 Nature lovers will feel right at home hiking along the beautiful Red Butte Creek that runs through the neighborhood, and the Miller Bird Refuge and Nature Park is a fantastic place to spend a day!

 - Population: 3,504

-- Median Home Price: $644,500
+- Median Home Price: $972,500

-- Great for: Young/active families, nature lovers
+- Great for: Young/active families and nature lovers

 Directly below Yalecrest is the small, family-friendly neighborhood of Wasatch Hollow.
 This neighborhood is perhaps best known as the location of the beautiful Wasatch Hollow Preserve and park.
 This 11-acre oasis is filled with wildlife, trails, and meadows surrounding Emigration Creek which flows throughout.
 Wasatch Hollow is extremely safe, with a crime rate that is 68% lower than the rest of Salt Lake City.

 - Population: 3,840

-- Median Home Price: $587,000
+- Median Home Price: $903,000

-- Great for: Active families, renters
+- Great for: Active families and renters

 - Population: 9,633

-- Median Home Price: $355,000
+- Median Home Price: $417,500

 - Population: 30,976

-- Median Home Price: $515,000
+- Median Home Price: $610,000

-- Great for: Young families, students
+- Great for: Young families, students, and singles

 It’s impossible to be bored living in Sugar House!
-This large, trendy, vibrant neighborhood at the southeast end of Salt Lake City is buzzing with activity.
+This large, trendy, and vibrant neighborhood at the southeast end of Salt Lake City is buzzing with activity.
 While its proximity to Westminster College brings a younger crowd to the area, Sugar House is also popular with young families and long-time residents.
 It’s also one of the best gay neighborhoods in Salt Lake City.
 It’s a very welcoming place that is diverse and safe.
 The tree-lined streets are extremely walkable, and they line the properties of beautiful bungalows and historic Victorian homes.
 The neighborhood is home to two shopping centers and lots of locally owned stores and eateries.

 - Population: 10,884

-- Median Home Price: $338,500
+- Median Home Price: $430,000

-- Great for: Young families and professionals
+- Great for: Young families and home buyers

-Salt Lake City Neighborhoods to Avoid
+Salt Lake City Neighborhoods Map

-If one of these top-rated Salt Lake City neighborhoods sounds like your next home, we’d be happy to help you move here!
-Call our highly rated Salt Lake City professional moving company to get your free quote today.
+If one of these top-rated Salt Lake City Utah neighborhoods sounds like your next home, we’d be happy to help you move here!
+Call our highly rated Salt Lake City moving company to get your free quote today.
 We’ll get you settled into your new home or business with the utmost of care.